Life As a Ship Mate

 Ship Mate Employment Estimates

-There were about 38,800 jobs for Ship Mate in 2016 (in the United States).
+In the United States, there were 38,800 jobs for Ship Mate in 2016.
 New jobs are being produced at a rate of 8.8% which is above the national average.
 The Bureau of Labor Statistics predicts 3,400 new jobs for Ship Mate by 2026.
-There will be an estimated 4,400 positions for Ship Mate per year.
+Due to new job openings and attrition, there will be an average of 4,400 job openings in this field each year.

 The states with the most job growth for Ship Mate are Nevada, Georgia, and Tennessee.
 Watch out if you plan on working in Kentucky, Indiana, or Oregon.
 These states have the worst job growth for this type of profession.